(updated January 30, 2018; effective February 6, 2018)

 MIT is committed to providing a productive living and learning community in which students can pursue their educational goals.
 Sexual misconduct undermines this commitment and affects the ability of students to focus on their educational achievement.
 Therefore, MIT will not tolerate nor condone any form of sexual misconduct.
 MIT students are prohibited from engaging in sexual misconduct, as defined below.
-Moreover, MIT may take additional action in response to sexual misconduct as part of federal Title IX requirements (see http://titleix.mit.edu).
+Moreover, MIT may take additional action in response to sexual misconduct as required by state and federal law, including Title IX (see TitleIX.mit.edu).

 Due to the sensitive and sometimes violent nature of incidents involving sexual misconduct, the following definitions are provided for informational use by students and for guidance in the investigation and processing of alleged violations.
 It is possible that a particular action may constitute sexual misconduct even if not specifically mentioned in these examples.